 Poland is in the Central European (CET) time zone (GMT+1hr).
 When it’s 12:00 in Poznań it’s 6:00 am in New York City, 11:00 in London, 12:00 in Paris and Berlin and 19:00 in Tokyo.
 Polish summer time (GMT+2hrs) starts and ends on the last Sundays of March and October.

-English, German and Russian speakers have the option of using separate lines specifically designed for foreigners in distress: dial +48 608 599 999 or +48 22 278 77 77.
-Both numbers can be reached from a mobile phone or a land line and are hotlines in case you run into any troubles during your stay.
+English, German and Russian speakers have separate lines specifically designed for foreigners in distress: +48 608 599 999 or +48 22 278 77 77.
+Both numbers can be reached from a mobile phone or a land-line and are hotlines in case you run into any troubles during your stay.
 The lines are active year round with later hours during the high-tourist season.

-If you've woken up to find you've got a raging headache, a swollen foot you can't put weight on and vague memories of some kind of calamity, we suggest you sort it out by calling a private clinic, thus avoiding the hassle of the notoriously long queues in Polish hospitals; a list of private clinics can be found in the Directory section of our guide.
+For urgent medical emergencies, a list of Emergency Rooms can be found in the Directory section of this guide.
+If you've woken up to find you've got a raging headache, a swollen foot you can't put weight on and vague memories of some kind of calamity, we suggest you sort it out by calling a private clinic, thus avoiding the hassle of the notoriously long queues in Polish hospitals; a list of private clinics can also be found in the Directory.
 Further help can be provided by embassies and consulates, a list of which can also be found in the Directory.
-If it's a financial emergency your hopes will rest on a Western Union money transfer.
-Most banks and many exchange bureaus (kantors) can now carry out such transactions, just keep an eye out for the Western Union logo.

 InternetInternet access is typically free and widely available in Poland, with practically every café and restaurant offering wi-fi to customers with laptops and smartphones.
 Getting on the network often requires nothing more than a password, which you can request of your favorite bartender or barista with a simple, “Poproszę o hasło do internetu.”
 If you are in the area of Stary Rynek, Pl.
 Kolegiacki and Pl.
 Wolności keep an eye out for Poznań Internet Free.
 You don't need a password, just enter your name and accept the rules and off you go.
 If you don't have your own gadgets we offer a few internet cafe options below.